RednibCoding/tinlang/README.md

 # TinVM: A Tiny Scripting Language

 TinVM is a tiny interpreter for the custom scripting language "tin".
+Tin is basically one step above the BASIC language.

 ## Building the Project